 - Beard of Evil: Well, friendly muttonchops of evil, anyway.

-- Break the Haughty: Deserved considering his nasty temper.
+- Break the Haughty: It is deserved considering his nasty temper.

-- The Caligula: The reason Ra's decided against making him heir to his empire was that he realised Arkady would likely become this.
+- The Caligula: The reason Ra's decided against making him heir to his empire was that he realized Arkady would likely become this.

 - Canon Foreigner: He was created for the series.

 - Dirty Coward: Once at Jonah Hex's mercy, he begged him miserably for his life after failing to bribe him.

 - Fate Worse than Death: Sentenced to 50 years of hard labor, and actually living through that whole amount of time?
 That'll do it.

 - Good Scars, Evil Scars: His, dating from his years of fencing at Heidelberg, would actually be a typical good one.

 - It's All About Me: Unlike Ra's, who's a Well-Intentioned Extremist, Duvall only seems to care about gaining an empire for himself.